Japanese passport: Language

 Japanese passports are entirely printed in both Japanese and English, except for the note of caution that is found at the end of the passport (e.g. on page 51 of the ten-year biometric ordinary passport), which is only printed in Japanese.
 This note contains information about what the bearer should know when encountering various situations in a foreign country.

 The surname, given name and other personalised mentions (like registered domicile) are only indicated in Latin uppercase letters.
-Japanese names are in principle transcribed according to the Hepburn romanisation system, but exceptions are admitted in certain cases, notably when the name is the katakana transcription of a foreign name (such as Japanese spouse or Japanese child of a foreigner), in which case the original spelling of the name in the Latin alphabet may be used.
+Japanese names are in principle transcribed according to one variant of the Hepburn romanization system, but exceptions are admitted in certain cases, notably when the name comes from the katakana transcription of a foreign name (such as Japanese spouse or Japanese child of a foreign national), in which case the original spelling of the name in the Latin alphabet (with no diacritics) may be used.

 The signature may be written in any language and in any spelling the individual desires.

 Visa requirements

 Visa requirements for Japanese citizens are administrative entry restrictions by the authorities of other states which are placed on citizens of Japan.
-As of 6 August 2022, Japanese citizens had visa-free or visa on arrival access to 193 countries and territories, ranking the Japanese passport the strongest passport in the world in terms of travel freedom according to the Henley Passport Index.
-Additionally, Arton Capital's Passport Index ranks the Japanese passport third strongest in the world with a mobility score of 169 (tied with Belgian, Danish, Irish, New Zealand, Polish, Portuguese and United States passports), as of 6 August 2022.
-However, suspension of visa waivers and travel restrictions toward Japanese passport holders since January 2020 due to the COVID-19 pandemic puts this statement into doubt.
+As of April 2025, Japanese citizens had visa-free or visa on arrival access to 190 countries and territories, tied with the South Korean passport and ranked the second most powerful passport in the world in terms of travel freedom according to the Henley Passport Index.